pomeloJ/pomeloCart/README.md

 *for simple demand*

-*for dont't want to think too much*
+*for don't want to think too much*

 *for any simple reason*
 ## CDN JS